gustavomarcelonunez/graphragtest/README.md

 ### 1. Book Digitization

-This project contains digitized text [see here](https://github.com/gustavomarcelonunez/oceangraphrag/blob/main/ragtest/input/resumen.txt).
+This project contains digitized text ([see here](https://github.com/gustavomarcelonunez/oceangraphrag/blob/main/ragtest/input/resumen.txt)).
 If you want to use your own text and generate the new knowledge graph, run:
 ```bash
 graphrag index...
 ```